QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 ## Overview

-This lecture describes a  linear-quadratic version of a model that Guillermo Calvo {cite}`Calvo1978` used to illustrate the **time inconsistency** of optimal government plans.
+This lecture describes a  linear-quadratic version of a model that Guillermo Calvo {cite}`Calvo1978` used to analyze the **time inconsistency** of optimal government plans.

 We use the model as a laboratory  in which we  explore consequences of different  timing protocols for government decision making.